knmac/knvim/README.md

    └── init.lua
 ```

 The configs in `experimentals/` directories are not activated by default.
-To use them, uncommment the following line in `lua/plugins/init.lua`:
+To use them, uncomment the following line in `lua/plugins/init.lua`:

 ```lua
 { import = "plugins.experimentals", },